March 1, 2017

 Hard Disk Configuration

-- If you choose the Create a virtual hard disk option, we are choosing to create a brand new vhdx disk on our Hyper-V host.
-We can set the size of the disk as well.
-The wizard defaults to 127GB which can easily be changed.
+- If you choose the Create a virtual hard disk option, you are creating a brand new vhdx disk on your Hyper-V host.
+You can set the size of the disk as well.
+The wizard defaults to 127 GB, which can easily be changed.